KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates III -- Regularity Estimates

 Moreover, we have the spatially-averaged estimates

-\end{lemma} \begin{proof} We first observe that the spatially-averaged estimates follow from the pointwise estimates combined with elementary calculations.
-Moreover, we will assume $\kappa = 0$ purely for convenience; the subsequent analysis applies equally well for any $\kappa \in \R_{>0}$ upon inserting additional $\kappa$-dependent constants.
-Courtesy of the Duhamel principle, we have
+\end{lemma} \begin{proof} {We first observe the spatially-averaged estimates follow from the pointwise estimates combined with elementary calculations.} Moreover, we will assume $\kappa = 0$ purely for convenience; the subsequent analysis applies equally well {given} any {positive $\kappa$} upon inserting additional $\kappa$-dependent constants.
+By the Duhamel principle, we have